 If a landlord wants the tenant to leave, the landlord has to end the tenancy.
 The landlord would probably use one of the notices discussed in this article.
 In some cases, the landlord has to give another notice after the tenancy has been ended.
 That notice is a "Notice to Quit."
 This notice does not end the tenancy.
-Instead, it tells the tenant to leave ("quit").
+Instead, it tells the tenant to leave ("quit") within 3 days.
 This notice has to be given in the following situations:

-- After a 7-day notice of noncompliance, if the tenant did not fix the problem (or if the problem happens again within 6 months)
+• After a 7-day notice to cure other lease violations, if the tenant did not fix the problem

 The landlord cannot file an eviction lawsuit until after the three days have gone by.
 If the landlord does file before waiting 3 days, the court should dismiss the lawsuit at the hearing.

 How Notices Have to be Given to a Tenant